 My primary treatment modalities are Cognitive Behavioral Therapy and Interpersonal Psychotherapy.
 I believe that parents often need tools to help them manage their symptoms of anxiety and depression.
 I also believe that becoming a parent is a major time of transition and it brings along with it, the need to review and understand past relationships and attachment needs.
 It is important to honor all life experiences and the feelings that come along with them.

 I have long dreamt of working in a setting where the focus of the services is perinatal mental health.
-I am now thrilled to be able to offer psychotherapy services at Reproductive Psychiatric Clinic of Austin, and look forward to what we can do as a practice to support families who are impacted by perinatal mood and anxiety disorders.
+I am now thrilled to be able to offer psychotherapy services at Reproduction Psychiatry and Counseling, and look forward to what we can do as a practice to support families who are impacted by perinatal mood and anxiety disorders.

 • Midwestern State University, 1990, B.A.
 Sociology with a minor in Social Work